MrGunflame/DynamicTournament/docs/v2/README.md

 #### Errors

 `401`: Returned if the provided credentials are invalid.
+`411`: Returned if the `Content-Length` header is missing or contains a malformed value.

 ### POST /v2/auth/refresh